50 Best Content Writing Tips 2024

 If you can say yes to all of these points, you’re on your way to being the best answer.

-Tip 6: Remember, with content, it’s always ‘The winner takes it all’!
+Tip 14: Remember, with content, it’s always ‘The winner takes it all’!

 The best answers to a question do not perform a little bit better than other posts, they perform significantly better!
 As with so much on the internet it is a winner takes all game.

-For example, you can write your own post on ‘what is content marketing’ but unless you can be a better answer than the best post, few people will refer to your answer.
-Even 2nd best post on content marketing will have less than a tenth of the links of the best post.
+For example, you can write your own post on ‘what is content marketing’ but unless you can get a better answer than the best post, few people will refer to your answer.
+Even the 2nd best post on content marketing will have less than a tenth of the links of the best post.

 You can actually compare tall city buildings to content marketing.
 No one visits the 5th tallest building in a city, all of the competitive advantage goes to the tallest buildings.
 Much the same is true in content marketing.
 Top content outperforms average content significantly, by a factor of ten or more.
 It is increasingly a winner-takes-all game as Rand Fishkin pointed out in his post on creating 10x content.
 People link and share the best post on a topic rather than an average article.
 To gain traction you need to make sure you have the best content that meets the needs of your audience.